sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 Bernadette’s students had an average grade of 69.06, so the difference between the two sample means is 5.48.
 But of course the difference between population means might be bigger or smaller than this.
-The confidence interval reported in :numref:`fig-ttest_ind` tells you that if we replicated this study again and again, then 95\% of the time the true difference in means would lie between 0.20 and 10.76.
+The confidence interval reported in :numref:`fig11-9` tells you that if we replicated this study again and again, then 95\% of the time the true difference in means would lie between 0.20 and 10.76.
 Look back at :doc:`../Ch08/Ch08_Estimation_5` for a reminder about what confidence intervals mean.

 In any case, the difference between the two groups is significant (just barely), so we might write up the result using text like this: